-If you transport your child to school, please wait in the lobby until bus arrival times: 8:20 A.M., 12:10 P.M., & 12:35 P.M.
+- If you transport your child to school, please wait in the lobby until bus arrival times: 8:20 A.M., 12:10 P.M., & 12:35 P.M.
 Staff will be unavailable prior to arrival time.
-Children can never be left unattended.
-If you pick up your child, please arrive 10 minutes prior to the end of the morning or afternoon session.
-If you have arranged to pick up your child and you have not done so by dismissal time your child will be put on the bus.
+Children can never be left unattended. - If you choose to pick up your child from school you will need to do so at the following times: 10:45 AM for Pre-K morning sessions, 11:10 AM for Head Start Morning sessions, and 3:00 PM for all afternoon and All-Day sessions.
+Should you not pick up your child from school, at these times your child will be put on the bus.
+Changes in arrangements must be made fifteen minutes prior to dismissal time or your child will be put on the bus.